CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 mermaid: true
 ---

-> In this article, we’ll explore important considerations when choosing between CLI and SDK tools in real-world DevOps pipelines.
+> In this article, we’ll explore key considerations when choosing between CLI and SDK tools in real-world DevOps pipelines — specifically through the lens of Azure Machine Learning interfaces.

-> These are the lessons and best practices I gathered from my recent production experience, highlighting how both CLI and SDK bring unique strengths to automation, deployment, and maintainability.
+> These are the lessons and best practices I gathered from my recent MLOps production experience, highlighting how both CLI and SDK bring unique strengths to automation, deployment, and maintainability.

+> 🙄 tl;dr: Use CLI for quick, one-off tasks during early development.
+Use SDK to build maintainable, semantic workflows for production.

 ## Introduction